Improving Transferability of Adversarial Examples via Bayesian Attacks: Introduction

 We evaluate our method in attacking a variety of models on ImageNet~\cite{Russakovsky2015} and CIFAR-10~\cite{Krizhevsky2009}.
-The proposed method outperforms state-of-the-arts considerably.
+The proposed method achieves comparable performance without fine-tuning a substitute model, and it outperforms state-of-the-arts considerably when fine-tuning is applied.
 We also show that our method can be readily integrated with existing methods for further improving the attack performance.

-\textbf{What’s new in comparison to~\cite{li2023making}:} 1) We introduce a probability measure to model input in conjunction with the parameters of the substitute models.
-This enables the joint diversification of both the model and input throughout the iterative process of generating adversarial examples.
-2) With the incorporation of input randomness in our Bayesian formulation, we newly derive a principled optimization objective for fine-tuning that encourages flat minima in both the parameter space and the input space.
+Compared with conventional input augmentation methods~\cite{Xie2019, dong2019evading, wang2021admix, lin2019nesterov}, which apply a fixed set of transformations such as translation, scaling, or simple noise to diversify the input during the attack, our method introduces input diversity through a principled Bayesian formulation.
+This allows us to model input diversity via an advanced approximation of a posterior distribution learned directly from the dynamics of the iterative attack itself.
+Furthermore, this work extends parameter-only Bayesian attacks, such as our previous work~\cite{li2023making} (referred to as ``BasicBayesian'' in this paper).
+Specifically, \cite{li2023making} exclusively modeled the diversity of the substitute model's parameters, while the new method introduces a probability measure to model input in conjunction with the parameters of the substitute models, enabling the joint diversification of both the model and input throughout the iterative process of generating adversarial examples.
+Moreover, with the incorporation of input randomness in our Bayesian formulation, we newly derive a principled optimization objective for fine-tuning that encourages flat minima in both the parameter space and the input space.
+This newly proposed optimization objective enables our method to significantly outperform state-of-the-art approaches when fine-tuning the substitute model is feasible.